St. Paul's School (Lam Tin)

 St. Paul's School (Lam Tin) (藍田聖保祿中學) is a Catholic all-girls secondary school run by the Sisters of St. Paul de Chartres in Lam Tin, Kowloon Hong Kong.
 It was established in 1970.
+The school's patron saint is St. Paul (Lam Tin).

 All thirty classrooms are equipped with a class library.
 The multi-media learning centre, computer-assisted learning centre, study room and school library are open to students during school and non-school days.
 Other facilities include two tutorial rooms, four science laboratories, a music room, an art room, a cookery room, and a needlework room.